(Not as) Big as a Barn: Upper Bounds on Dark Matter-Nucleus Cross Sections: Introduction

-For these searches, the two most common benchmarks for the performance of dark matter detection experiments are the dark matter self-annihilation cross section and the spin-independent dark matter-nucleon elastic scattering cross section, the simplest case.
+For these searches, the two most common benchmarks for the performance of dark matter detection experiments are the dark matter self-annihilation cross section and the spin-independent dark matter-nucleon elastic scattering cross section, the simplest case (for more general treatments, see, e.g., Refs.~\cite{Fitzpatrick:2012ix,DelNobile:2013sia,Anand:2013yka,Peter:2013aha,Hoferichter:2015ipa,Gluscevic:2015sqa,Hoferichter:2018acd}).
 These benchmarks allow constraints set by different experiments to be scaled to each other.
 Here, we focus on spin-independent elastic dark matter-nucleus scattering for dark matter with $m_{\chi}\gtrsim 1$ GeV.
 For generality, we do not require that dark matter be a thermal relic.

 Most direct-detection searches focus on pushing sensitivity to small cross sections, but it is also important to consider constraints on large cross sections \cite{Starkman:1990nj,Wandelt:2000ad,Albuquerque:2003ei,Erickcek:2007jv,Mack:2007xj,Albuquerque:2010bt,Mahdawi:2017cxz,Mahdawi:2017utm,Kavanagh:2017cru,Hooper:2018bfw,Emken:2018run,Bramante:2018qbc,Mahdawi:2018euy,Bhoonah:2018gjb}.
 Direct-detection experiments are typically located beneath the atmosphere, rock, and detector shielding, such that dark matter with too large of a cross section loses too much energy above the detector.
 Energy loss in the detector overburden may open a window where strongly interacting dark matter is allowed~\cite{Starkman:1990nj}.